 When to Contact a Medical Professional

 There are usually no symptoms from an enlarged spleen.
-Some people have pain in the left upper part of the belly area (abdomen).
-You should seek medical help right away if it is severe or gets worse when you take a deep breath.
+Seek medical help right away if pain in your belly is severe or gets worse when you take a deep breath.

 What to Expect at Your Office Visit

-The health care provider will ask about your symptoms and medical history.
+The provider will ask about your symptoms and medical history.

 A physical exam will be done.
-This will include feeling your abdomen.
-The health care provider will tap along the left upper part of your abdomen and feel in that same area, especially just under the rib cage.
+The provider will feel and tap along the upper left part of your belly, especially just under the rib cage.

 Tests that may be done include:

 - Blood tests, such as a complete blood count (CBC) and tests of your liver function

 Armitage JO, Bierman PJ.
 Approach to the patient with lymphadenopathy and splenomegaly.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 168.

 Hertzberg BS, Middleton WD.
 Spleen.
 In: Hertzberg BS, Middleton WD, eds.
 Ultrasound: The Requisites.
 3rd ed.
 Philadelphia, PA: Elsevier; 2016:chap 8.